unaschneck/intaturalist-push-notifications/README.md

 Github Action scheduled to retrieve recent observations on a [schedule during (day) UTC time](https://github.com/unaschneck/intaturalist-push-notifications/blob/3dd82fec933843d7758cf164732c0a8cbec6f633/.github/workflows/observation_reporter.yml)

-Currently scheduled to check for new observations every ten minutes from 15-2 hours UTC (North American Daytime).
-Note: Github Actions do not always run exactly every ten minutes (depends on internal Github Runner).
-But the observations will be collected from the last time a workflow was run.
+Currently scheduled to check for new observations every ten minutes during UTC North American Daytime.

+Note: Github Actions do not always run exactly every ten minutes (depends on internal Github Runner), but the observations will be collected from when the last collection of observations were collected.

 ```
-*/10 15-23,0-1 * * *
+*/10 16-23,0-2 * * *
 ```

 Each observation since previous check is sent as an individual observation to the nfty topic